A version of this five-part post was published in April 2020, in New Zealand Doctor.

 She had lived and worked in Harlem her entire adult life, quitting her retail pharmacy job when she turned 90.
 Born in South Carolina during the height of the second Ku Klux Klan, she lived long enough to see a Black president and yet, after almost a century, no one was allowed to sit by her bed in her last days.
 No one could hold her hand and say they loved her as she passed away.

 Covid-19 and Vegetables

-When I listen to what the current president says and how he says it, when I read about his actions and obstructions, I am filled with rage.
+When I listen to what the president says and how he says it, when I read about his actions and obstructions, I am filled with rage.
 So many thousands of preventable deaths.
 So many dying alone.
-Conversations with my brother in England or my parents in New Zealand devolved into my ranting about the mounting outrages from the White House.
-He cares only about his election prospects and his personal profit and makes no effort to hide it.
-So I stopped doing the news.
-My blood pressure went down a bit.
-I got snippets from Vienna, who started listened to Governor Cuomo’s daily press conferences in addition to linking to stories from Facebook.
-When Trump boasted about his ratings being higher than the reality show, The Bachelor, she lost it and started ranting to me.
+Conversations with my brother in England or my parents in New Zealand devolve into my ranting about the mounting outrages from the White House.
+He cared only about his election prospects and his personal profit and made no effort to hide it.
+So I stop doing the news.
+My blood pressure goes down a bit.
+I get snippets from Vienna, who listens to Governor Cuomo’s daily press conferences in addition to reading stories linked to Facebook posts.
+When Trump boasts about his ratings being higher than the reality show, The Bachelor, she loses it and starts ranting to me.

 I try to do 15 minutes of yoga in the mornings, I planned to meditate twice a day.
 That lasted two days.
 Most days I get out for a walk in a nearby park.
 It has been an early, but spectacular spring.
 In the early days, they advised against masks, but now they say cover your mouth and nose in case you are a carrier.
 When I go out, I take the stairs to avoid elevator doors or buttons, and to open the outside door of my building I carry a folded paper towel, which I immediately toss out.